apache/kyuubi/docs/security/ldap.md

 To enable the LDAP authentication, we need to

-- Configure the following authentication properties to `$KYUUBI_HOME/conf/kyuubi-defaults.conf` on each node where kyuubi server is installed.

-## Configure the authentication properties

 Configure the following properties to `$KYUUBI_HOME/conf/kyuubi-defaults.conf` on each node where kyuubi server is installed.